apognu/wgctl-py/README.md

 # wgctl - WireGuard control utility

 This is a personal project to allow WireGuard to be configured through the use of YAML files.
-It still uses ```wg``` under the hood until WireGuard introduces a way for a userspace program to configure and access WireGuard kernel module configuration.
+It uses Netlink under the hood for all interaction with the system.

 This tool is very opinionated and designed for my own use, it _might_ not be what you're looking for.
+For instance, it probably does not handle IPv6 very well for now.

 The configuration file should look like this: